bottlerocket-os/bottlerocket-project-website/content/en/os/1.15.x/concepts/host-containers/_index.markdown

 ## Built-in host containers

 Depending on the variant, Bottlerocket has two standard host containers: the {{< ver-ref project="os" page="/install/quickstart/aws/host-containers#interacting-with-a-bottlerocket-node-through-host-containers" >}}control container{{< /ver-ref >}} and the {{< ver-ref project="os" page="/install/quickstart/aws/host-containers#exploring-the-admin-container" >}}admin container{{< /ver-ref >}}.
-The control container provides a pathway to connect to and interact with the host as well as conveniently access the Bottlerocket API.
+The control container provides a pathway to connect ([via SMM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)) to and interact with the host as well as conveniently access the Bottlerocket API.
 The control container also provides an entry point to the admin container.
 The admin container allows you to more deeply interact with the host as it mounts the root filesystem and has elevated privileges.

 The control and admin containers are not actually special: both are just host containers with specific privileges.
-Case in point, you can disable these containers as-needed and you can even fully replace the functionality of both the host and admins containers with your own host containers.
+Case in point, you can disable (and {{< ver-ref project="os" page="/login/regaining-access" >}}re-enable{{</ ver-ref >}}) these containers as-needed and you can even fully replace the functionality of both the host and admins containers with your own host containers.

 ## Properties of host containers